DavDeDev/mms/README.md

 3. `NEXT_PUBLIC_GOOGLE_CLIENT_ID`:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
       - Select your project or create a new one
       - Go to "APIs & Services" > "Credentials"
       - Create a new OAuth client ID or use an existing one
       - The client ID will be displayed in the credentials list

+      If you encounter any issues retrieving your environment variables, please feel free to [contact me](https://github.com/DavDeDev) for assistance.

 ## 🤝 Contributing